lopierra/personal_website/content/post/i_made_a_website/index.md

 * Start a new Google Analytics account for this website and add the account ID to `params.toml`
 * Add _redirects file to /static for ...[reasons](https://yihui.org/en/2017/11/301-redirect/)

 * *Note:* The `public` folder is recreated every time you serve/build your site.
 If things get weird, try deleting the whole folder locally or on GitHub.
 I did this after noticing that the first time around, all of the example content I deleted was still in the `public` folder.

+### 9. Updating

+Next time try [this workflow](https://www.garrickadenbuie.com/blog/blogdown-netlify-new-post-workflow/) for adding a new post.

 ---